-Patients who took Accutane (isotretinoin) and suffered one or more severe side effects claim the manufacturer did not adequately warn consumers and doctors of the serious risks they faced.
-These patients filed lawsuits against Hoffman-LaRoche (Roche) for compensation for medical expenses, lost wages and pain and suffering.
+People who took Accutane (isotretinoin) and suffered one or more severe side effects claim the manufacturer did not adequately warn consumers and doctors of the drug’s serious risks.
+These patients filed lawsuits against Hoffmann-LaRoche (Roche) for compensation for medical expenses, lost wages and pain and suffering.
 Side effects claimed in Accutane lawsuits include birth defects, depression and suicide, ulcerative colitis and Crohn’s disease.

 After the name-brand drug was discontinued, the FDA required strict monitoring of patients who took generic versions of the medication.
 In addition, there are restrictions on generic drug prescriptions.
 More than 16 million people worldwide used Accutane since it hit the market in 1982.

 Status of Accutane Litigation

 At one time, more than 7,000 plaintiffs filed Accutane lawsuits.
 Judges consolidated many of the cases into a multidistrict litigation (MDL) in the Middle District of Florida.
 Judges consolidated another group of cases in multicounty litigation (MCL) in New Jersey.

 So far, juries ordered Roche to pay millions to plaintiffs, but the company later appealed many of these verdicts and they were overturned.
 A judge in Florida ruled that a post-2000 warning label on Accutane was adequate, dismissing relevant cases in the MDL.